MikroElektronika/mikrosdk_click_v2/clicks/rgbdriver/README.md

 ### Application Task

-> Changes the color of RGB LED tape connected to the click board every 2 seconds.
+> Changes the color of RGB LED tape connected to the Click board every 2 seconds.
 > The name of the selected color will be displayed on USB UART.

 ```c